wferebee/Redux-Shopping-Cart/README.md

 ## Live Link
 https://wferebee.github.io/my-app-advance/

+### Info:
-### This is a mock up page.
+* This is a mock up page.
 When the user clicks the add to cart button, the items price and part number are logged as an object into the console.
 ***

-### This project was built with:
+### Technologies Used
 * React
 * Redux
 * React-Redux